aerojs/aero/lib/readme.md

 Source Code Guide
 -----------------
-This is the main file which forces all Aero-related packages to run in strict mode.
+`index.js` is the main file which forces all Aero-related packages to run in strict mode.
 We need strict mode to use ES6 features like `let`.
 Aero is written in object-oriented style and is composed of 5 main classes: